vuminhduc97/CrossView/README.md

 ### 5. Split-Screen and VR Features
 In CrossViewNoop, the setSplitScreen and setupVR methods are stubbed out.
 Ensure that these features are appropriately implemented in the platform-specific classes where applicable.
 ### 6. Cross-Platform Compatibility
-The platform-specific code snippets look good.
-Ensure that all the necessary platform-specific libraries and frameworks are correctly linked during the build process for each platform.
+Ensure that the necessary platform-specific libraries and frameworks are correctly linked during the build process for each platform.